mendelt/reval/docs/src/json/index.md

 # Json rules

+Rules written in json will be deprecated in version `0.8.0` and support will be removed in version `0.9.0` in favor of rules written in the [Reval DSL](../reval/index.html).

 A rule is written as a json structure with a name and an associated expression.
 The name is what identifies the rule and should be unique in the rule-set.
 The expression is what will be evaluated.
 The expression is a nested tree-structure.
 At the root is the first expression that will be evaluated.
 Expressions can have parameters and depending on the expression these parameters can themselves be expressions.